MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-personalize-visuals.md

 :::image type="content" source="media/power-bi-personalize-visuals/power-bi-format-visual-personalize-on-off.png" alt-text="Personalize visual slider on or off":::

-## Personalize visuals in the Power BI Service
+## Personalize visuals in the Power BI service

 By personalizing a visual, your consumers can explore your data in many ways, without leaving report reading view.
 The following examples show different ways users can modify a visualization to meet their needs.